-For fiscal 2021, performance shares represented 73% of our CEO's annual total compensation and an average of 67% for our other NEOs.
+For fiscal 2022, performance shares represented 74% of our CEO's annual total compensation and an average of 64% for our other NEOs.

-Fiscal 2019 - 2021 Performance Shares Program.
-The performance period for the Fiscal 2019 - 2021 Performance Shares Program ended on September 30, 2021.
-The targets and weightings were calculated in the same manner as described above.
-The Committee determined that the target earnings per share was \$3.86 and target cumulative free cash flow was \$7.623 billion.
-In determining the results for the performance period, the Committee determined that it was appropriate to adjust for certain discrete items, including adjustments primarily related to acquisition and divestiture activity as well as other tax items.
+Fiscal 2020 - 2022 Performance Shares Program.
+The performance period for the fiscal 2020 - 2022 Performance Shares Program ended on September 30, 2022.
+The targets and weightings were calculated as described above.
+The Committee determined that the target earnings per share was \$4.22 and target cumulative free cash flow was \$8.076 billion.
+In determining the results for the performance period, the Committee determined that it was appropriate to adjust for certain discrete items, including adjustments primarily related to a gain on a subordinated interest, acquisition and divestiture activity, write-offs associated with the Company's announced Russia exit, as well as other tax items.